Definition - What does Rope Bunny mean?

 Kinkly explains Rope Bunny

-Many rope bottoms enjoy the power exchange that comes with rope bondage.
+Many rope bunnies enjoy the power exchange that comes with rope bondage.
 They give control of their bodies over to another person (the rigger), who can manipulate them and tie them up as they see fit (with consent, of course!).
 The tight sensation and look of rope against their skin is also very appealing and sensual to many people.